GabeScott/standard-works-vault/General Conference/1997 April - Converts and Young Men.md

 “Neither did they receive any unto baptism save they came forth with a broken heart and a contrite spirit, and witnessed unto the church that they truly repented of all their sins.

-“And none were received unto baptism save they took upon them the name of Christ, having a determination to serve him to the end” (Moro.
-6:2–3).
+“And none were received unto baptism save they took upon them the name of Christ, having a determination to serve him to the end” ([[Moroni 6.2|Moro.
+6:2–3]][[Moroni 6.3|]]).

 I believe, my brethren, that these converts have a testimony of the gospel.
 I believe they have faith in the Lord Jesus Christ and know of His divine reality.
 I believe they have truly repented of their sins and have a determination to serve the Lord.

-Moroni continues concerning them after they are baptized: “And after they had been received unto baptism, and were wrought upon and cleansed by the power of the Holy Ghost, they were numbered among the people of the church of Christ; and their names were taken, that they might be remembered and nourished by the good word of God, to keep them in the right way, to keep them continually watchful unto prayer, relying alone upon the merits of Christ, who was the author and the finisher of their faith” (Moro.
-6:4).
+Moroni continues concerning them after they are baptized: “And after they had been received unto baptism, and were wrought upon and cleansed by the power of the Holy Ghost, they were numbered among the people of the church of Christ; and their names were taken, that they might be remembered and nourished by the good word of God, to keep them in the right way, to keep them continually watchful unto prayer, relying alone upon the merits of Christ, who was the author and the finisher of their faith” ([[Moroni 6.4|Moro.
+6:4]]).

-In these days as in those days, converts are “numbered among the people of the church ... [to] be remembered and nourished by the good word of God, to keep them in the right way, to keep them continually watchful unto prayer.”
+In these days as in those days, converts are “numbered among the people of the church … \[to\] be remembered and nourished by the good word of God, to keep them in the right way, to keep them continually watchful unto prayer.”
 Brethren, let us help them as they take their first steps as members.

 This is a work for everyone.
 It is a work for home teachers and visiting teachers.
 It is a work for the bishopric, for the priesthood quorums, for the Relief Society, the young men and young women, even the Primary.